 Cranberries and Cranberry Juice

-Cranberries may help prevent bladder and urinary tract infections in some people.
+Cranberries may help some people prevent bladder and urinary tract infections.
 However, because they are acidic they could spell trouble for some people with an overactive bladder.
-If it bothers you, cut your use.
+If cranberries bother you, cut your use.
 Reducing or eliminating acidic foods and drinks may have another benefit -- it may help tame heartburn.

 Fizzy drinks may irritate sensitive bladders.
 So if you've got an overactive bladder, you may want to try drinking carbonated beverages sparingly or skipping them completely.
 Fizzy drinks include soft drinks, club soda, seltzer water, and other "sparkling" waters.
 And if your taste runs to Champagne or other sparkling wines, keep in mind that besides their fizz, the alcohol in those beverages could also be a trigger for people with overactive bladders.